 The gameplay gives off that old school feeling of shooters from the period of 1993-2005 with big levels that reward exploration and have multiple ways to approach a situation.
 For example you can approach some parts in a stealthy manner which handles very similar to Dishonered or you can go in all guns blazing, the game doesn’t restrict you.

 You no longer have regenerating health (well not completely) you regen some health like 10 bits of health.
-You have to scavenge for health packs and body armour to keep yourself alive and when you start going over the limit of health you gain over charge which was a staple with old school shooters.
+You have to scavenge for health packs and body armour to keep yourself alive.
+When you start going over the limit of health, you gain over charge which was a staple in old school shooters.

-You are not restricted to how many weapons you carry you can carry as many weapons you as you would like, also you can duel wield ridiculous weapons such as double assault rifles, double auto shotguns and double lazer rifles.
-Too be honest it never gets old running through a room with two auto shotguns with shrapnel rounds and seeing Nazi’s heads exploding and their arms flying off.
+You are not restricted to how many weapons you carry, you can carry 10 weapons at once, also you can duel wield ridiculous weapons such as double assault rifles, double auto shotguns and double lazer rifles.
+To be honest it never gets old running through a room with two auto shotguns with shrapnel rounds and seeing Nazi’s heads explode and their arms flying off.
 The campaign is a healthy length it took me about 12-15 hours to finish and it has a good challenge to it.
 I found it tested my skills even on normal difficulty I would hate to find out what it throws at you on Uber (Very Hard).